 In Linux, file permissions are used to determine who can read, write, and execute files on the system.
 Sometimes, when you try to delete a file, you may encounter an error message that the file is write-protected, indicating that you do not have the necessary permission to delete the file.
-In this article, you will explore how to remove a write-protected regular file using the rm command in Linux.
+In this article, I will demonstrate 3 ways to remove a write-protected regular file using the rm command in Linux.

 3 Methods to Remove a Write-Protected Regular File Using the “rm” Command in Linux